SireneNova/Portfolio/HTML-CSS/ShopifyThemeEdits/ReadMe.md

         * To make the header look more centered overall, I shrank the size of the right grid by changing:
         ```<div class="grid__item small--one-quarter medium-up--one-third text-right">```
         to ```<div class="grid__item small--one-quarter medium-up--one-eighth text-left">```

-* Moved down the collection images on the front page so that they don't overlap with the front image ("hero image").
+* Moved down the collection links on the front page so that they don't overlap with the front image ("hero image").
 In theme.scss.liquid, changed the margin of the hero image from negative to 0:
     ```
     .hero {
       background-color: adaptive-color($color-header, 10%); // default background color